-- Activities relating to the safe handling and disposal of imported biological materials (under Australian Quarantine and Inspection Service regulations)
+- Activities relating to the safe handling and disposal of imported biological materials (Australian Government Department of Agriculture and Water Resources).

 Consequently, the IBC is a central element of the management of health and safety for any organisation engaged in activities involving recombinant DNA, genetic manipulation and any exposure to potentially infectious or hazardous agents such as human or animal blood or tissues, whether locally derived or imported.

-If you wish to apply for the certification of a facility, please download and complete relevant sections of the application proformas provided on the OGTR website, and forward it to the Ethics and Compliance Officer (firstname.lastname@example.org), or Office of Research, Building 351) for processing.
+If you wish to apply for the certification of a facility, please download and complete relevant sections of the application proformas provided on the OGTR website, and forward it to Coordinator (firstname.lastname@example.org or Research Division, Building 32) for processing.